CRC-FONDA/A2-metagenome-snakemake/README.md

 2. `--dag` don't run any jobs just create a figure of the directed acyclic graph
 3. `--dryrun` don't run any jobs just display the order in which they would be executed.

+---

+## Simulated data

-## raptor_data_simulation
+### raptor_data_simulation
 Simulating DNA sequences with https://github.com/eseiler/raptor_data_simulation.
-Run this workflow before running either MG-1 or MG-2.
+Run this workflow before running any of the MG-* workflows.
 The data simulation parameters are set in `simulation_config.yaml`.
 Both MG-1 and MG-2 have a separate configuration file called `search_config.yaml` where prefiltering and search parameters should be set.

 **NOTE:** Raptor data simulation has to be built from source.

 Data simulation source code:
 https://github.com/eseiler/raptor_data_simulation

+### MG-R
+This is a state of the art representative workflow for mapping metagenomic reads.
+The prefiltering and read mapping steps of MG-R are identical to MG-1.
+MG-R additionally contains a species abundance estimation step.

+Steps of workflow:
+1. Simulate data with the raptor data simulation:
+2. Create an IBF over the simulated reference data
+3. Create an FM-index for each of the bins of the reference
+4. Map each read to the FM-index determined by IBF pre-filtering
+5. Sort and index the resulting .bam file and find the number of reads that mapped to each bin.

-## MG-1
+### MG-1
 This workflow is optimized to be run on a local system with large main memory and multiple threads.
 The large main memory is used when working with the IBF (at least 1GB) which has to be read completely into memory.
 The FM-indices, IBF creation and read mapping are done using 8 threads.

 Steps of workflow:
 1. Simulate data with the raptor data simulation: